 Choosing where you stay on your holiday or business trips has an impact on both the environment and the local communities.
 Just think about the energy used when the air conditioning is turned on or the waste created when that mini plastic bottle of shampoo is discarded.
 This means that choosing a sustainable hotel or eco-friendly accommodation can be one of the most important decisions you can make when planning a trip.

-More than half of global travellers are willing to pay more for environmentally sustainable products; businesses in the hotel sector know this and are more inclined to marketing themselves as environmentally friendly without necessarily investing in initiatives that minimise their negative impacts.
+More than half of global travellers are willing to pay more for environmentally sustainable products; businesses in the hotel sector know this and are more inclined to market themselves as environmentally friendly without necessarily investing in initiatives that minimise their negative impacts.
 This phenomenon is called “Greenwashing” and an example of it is a hotel sharing Instagram posts on how they’ve removed single-use plastic while they are still using electricity produced by burning coal.
 Or a hotel might make a pledge and share a general intention to become carbon neutral, without disclosing a clear plan of action with public targets and metrics to track progress.

 Disclosure: This article contains affiliate links.
 This means that if you click a link and purchase something I’ve recommended I may earn a small commission.
 This does not affect the price you pay but helps me to run this site.
 You can read my full affiliate disclosure here.

 How to Identify Sustainable Accommodation That Has a Positive Impact on the Environment & Society

-A way to identify eco-friendly accommodation is to check they’ve already started to take initiatives to address sustainability issues; for example, look for information such as “our hotel has halved its dependency on natural gas by installing solar panels for heating 100% of the hot water used in 2020”.
+A way to identify eco-friendly accommodation is to check they’ve already started to take initiatives to address sustainability issues; for example, look for information such as “our hotel has halved its dependency on natural gas by installing solar panels for heating 100% of the hot water used”.

 Here is a list of the things to be aware of to make an informed decision when you are deciding where to stay: